althomi3/flutterWeighliftingJournal/README.md

 ## How to Run the App

 ### Access

-The app is available under the following URL: https://muscle-growth-tracker-171aa.web.app/ It is recommended to open the app on a smartphone for best look and feel.
+The app is available under the following URL: https://muscle-growth-tracker-171aa.web.app/

+It is recommended to open the app on a smartphone for best look and feel.
 The app is optimized for dimensions 390 x 844 which represents an iPhone 12 Pro.
-For testing responsiveness, it is recommended to use the dev tools in your browser.
+For testing app responsiveness, it is recommended to use the dev tools in a browser.

-If you want to run the app via code, navigate to the src folder and start the app with <flutter run>.
+If you want to run the app via your local IDE, navigate to the root folder and start the app with <flutter run>.

 The source code and a rendered version of the Readme are available on Github: https://github.com/althomi3/flutterWeighliftingJournal/settings

 ### Key Use Cases for Testing